On this page:

 - keep the supply of gas secure, reliable and safe for consumers

-- create clean energy jobs and new skills over the coming decades.
+- create renewable energy jobs and new skills over the coming decades.

 We are developing the Gas Substitution Roadmap to help us achieve our interim targets and navigate the path to net zero emissions.
 This will include: